 You’ll be contributing to the United Nations Sustainable Development Goal (UN SDG) 5: Gender Equality, and to growing Ghana’s business potential.

-Saunter down a walkway that snakes through the mangrove forest on Curieuse Island, and listen to the sounds of nature all around you.
+Saunter down a walkway that snakes through the mangrove forest on Mahe Island, and listen to the sounds of nature all around you.
 Find your way back to the green flatlands of the island and see how quickly you can spot a giant tortoise among the forest vegetation, or spy the world’s largest nut – the coco de mer – perched precariously in its palm tree.

-Business internships in Seychelles are all about developing marketing skills in communications and social media that contribute towards conservation efforts on Curieuse Island.
+Business internships in Seychelles are all about developing marketing skills in communications and social media that contribute towards conservation efforts on Mahe Island.
 Develop the skills you need to develop blog, social media and other marketing content that is engaging, relevant and effective.

 You’ll work in collaboration with local partner organisations and even get involved in conservation research.
 This means you’ll be contributing towards UN SDG 14: Life Below Water, and UN SDG 15: Life on Land by being involved in and promoting international conservation awareness.